http4k/www/src/website/content/news/an_mcp_server_in_a_tweet/index.md

 That's always been http4k's pitch, and now we've brought the party trick to MCP - any Capability can become a server with the same minimal code.

 Yes, it's a contrived example - there's no security, no observability, no structure.
-But it's also a working MCP server that gives Claude something it's historically been famously bad at: telling the time.
+But it's also a working MCP server that hands your LLM one of the essential tools it needs to function: knowing what time it is.
+And with zero dependencies, no reflection, and no classpath scanning, it won't eat your RAM while it's at it - which matters when every AI workload on your cluster is fighting for memory.

 But with **v6.33.0.0**, the MCP story has grown well beyond party tricks.
 There's a *lot* of new goodness, so grab something warm and settle in.